antonioshadji/dotfiles/README.md

 ========
 This is my dot files collection for cloning my Ubuntu Linux configuration.

-oh-my-zsh is setup here for testing purposes only. currently using bash.

 setup.git
 =========
 Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to